ventus-ag/docs/_docs/coretasks/Services.md

 ---
 title: Services
-description: How to create a new API User
+description: How to create a new Service
 tags: [ featured, coretasks ]
 # permalink: /API-Users/
 ---